 - To competent authorities (including regulatory and tax authorities), courts and bodies as required by law; or

 - To protect the rights, property, or safety of Catalyst and our members and non-members, or for internal investigations and reporting.
-This may include exchanging information with other companies and organisations for the purposes of fraud protection.
+This may include exchanging information with other companies and organizations for the purposes of fraud protection.

 We require all third parties to respect the security of your personal data and to treat it in accordance with the law.
 We do not allow our third-party service providers to use your personal data for their own purposes and only permit them to process your personal data for specified purposes and in accordance with our instructions.